 - Know that you’re going to get approved before you apply.
 Here’s a checklist from NerdWallet to make sure.
 When you apply for a card they will pull your information aka a ‘hard inquiry’ or a ‘hard pull’ which could lower your credit score by a few points.
 Apply when you know you’ll get the credit so it’s worth it.

 - Figure out what you want in your wallet.
 If you see a perk that you don’t already have, find out which cards have it.
-NerdWallet’s card search tool is great and BankRate has one too.
+NerdWallet’s card search tool is great.
+BankRate and WalletHub have one too.

 - Compare any bonuses between cards.
 This, to me, is the most complicated part, but once you figure that you’ll get approved and what you want in a card, your list of credit cards to research should be more focused.
 Cash back is pretty straight forward, however many cards give point bonuses which basically means you’ll have to learn another currency, in a sense.
 My cards usually value about a cent per point, so I simplify my life by rounding from there.
 Miles trip me up so I don’t tend to mess with those.
 How Hawaii can be less than 3k miles from California but “cost” 50k miles blows my mind.
 Yeah… I have some learning to do too.
 Meanwhile, ThePointsGuy and ViewFromTheWing do a better job at points math than I’ll ever do.